chakhoho/IFN646project/README.md

-# Breast Cancer Mammogrammphy Using VGG CNN Techniques
+# Breast Cancer Mammogrammphy Using VGG CNN Model and Techniques

 Rerpot Dissertation for the MSc Master of Information Technology(IFN646 Biomedical Data Science at the Queensland University of Technology (2022).